 For over 15 years, as soon as the weather starts getting cold and wet, we line up from the church to the food shelf, and in a show of solidarity pass bags of food from person to person to fill the shelves at the other end.
-Why is this important?
-Worthwhile?
+This year we’re doing it as the weather gets warmer.
+Why?

 Secondly, there are many who feel that food-shelves are a waste of good people’s time and energy.
 We can at least, by our actions indicate we think otherwise.
 There are a good many other people who simply don’t think about the food-shelf and the plight of the hungry families in our town.
 Again, without comment, our actions suggest that here is a group of people concerned for all members of our community.